No No Song: Reception

 Billboard described "No No Song" as a "good, fun Ringo cut."
 Billboard expressed concern that the drug references might limit airplay, even though the lyrics have the singer rejecting drug use.
 Cash Box described it as a "friendly, tongue-in-cheek temperance tune," saying that "Ringo delivers it like he really means it!!"

 Covers

-In 1975, the song's writer, Hoyt Axton, released his own version of the song, featuring Cheech and Chong, on his album Southbound.
+In 1975, the song's co-writer, Hoyt Axton, released his own version of the song, featuring Cheech and Chong, on his album Southbound.